Bhupesh-V/Bhupesh-V.github.io/interview.md

 ### What's the first thing you built?
 When and Why did you build it?

-I think the first every actual software I made was [**tutorialdb**](https://github.com/bhupesh-v/tutorialdb) in 2017.
+I think the first ever actual software I made was [**tutorialdb**](https://github.com/bhupesh-v/tutorialdb) in 2017.
 Back then, I described it as a search engine for programming tutorials.
 The main motivation behind this to stop asking questions like "Can you share resources to learn ABC".
 Now that I look back at it, it wasn't a full-fledged search engine but more of a glorified link aggregator.

 However, it did have indexing like capabilities, given a webpage URL it could detect whether it was a tutorial or not.
 It was built using Python and SQLite.